notonthehighstreet/codingfun-data-engineering/README.md

 4. Export to a csv file contains user specified `OFNS_DESC`.
 For example, a user can specify full or part of an offence - 'ASSAULT' or 'ASSAULT 3' or 'ASSAULT 3 & RELATED'
   - Export the result to a csv file

+5. Create a callable object such that on the first call, it returns the date with the most assault arrests for age_group 18-24 and the number of arrests.
+   On calling it a second time, it should return the date with the second most arrests in this category and the number of arrests, and so on.
+   Call this object four times and confirm the result matches the answer to requirement no.3.

+6. Instantiate a sqlite db and insert all records from the csv into it.

 ## Assessment
 Your code will be reviewed and assessed according to the following: